ARU-Bioinf-IBDS/assignment-H-osmart/0_starting_pytest/video_notes.md

   setuptools registered plugins:
     pytest-cov-2.6.0 at /Users/osmart/anaconda3/lib/python3.6/site-packages/pytest_cov/plugin.py
   ```
-* Start by changing directory:
+* then changing directory:
   ```
   cd 0_starting_pytest
   ```
 ## Cheat sheet
-* In this directory you can find a "cheat sheet" (or reference card) that
+* You should already have printed out a reference card that
-  quickly summarises the basis use of `pytest`:
+  quickly summarises the basis use of `pytest`

 ## An initial example `pytest` test.